sam05457/bolt.diy/RENDER_DEPLOYMENT.md

 1. **Git repository error**: This is normal when uploading directly.
 The app will show "no-git-info" for the commit version.

+2. **Cloudflare Workerd binary error**: Fixed in the optimized Dockerfile by disabling the dev proxy during builds.

-2. **Port binding issues**: Make sure the Dockerfile uses the PORT environment variable correctly.
+3. **Port binding issues**: Make sure the Dockerfile uses the PORT environment variable correctly.

-3. **API key issues**: Verify all required API keys are set in the Render dashboard.
+4. **API key issues**: Verify all required API keys are set in the Render dashboard.

-4. **Build failures**: Check the build logs in Render dashboard for specific error messages.
+5. **Build failures**: Check the build logs in Render dashboard for specific error messages.

 ### Logs: